 - limit or control production, market outlets or market access, technical or technological development or investment; or

 The leniency regime does not apply to cases of abuse of dominance.
 Leniency granted under the Act would also not protect the successful applicant from other legal consequences, such as private actions by aggrieved persons who have suffered loss or damage directly caused by an infringement.

 The leniency regime is thus only available in cases where the enterprise has:

-- admitted its involvement in an infringement of chapter 1 of the Act; and
+- admitted its involvement in an infringement of subsection 4(2)of the Act; and

 What would be considered as ‘significant assistance’ will be determined by the MyCC on the specific circumstance of the case under consideration.

-On 14 October 2014, the MyCC issued its guidelines on the leniency regime, which provide guidance on the reduction of financial penalties, the procedure for making a leniency application and the grant of leniency.
+On 14 October 2014, the MyCC issued its Guidelines on the Leniency Regime that provide guidance on the reduction of financial penalties, the procedure for making a leniency application and the grant of leniency.
 The MyCC may take into consideration any circumstances including:

 - the fact that the enterprise was the first enterprise to come forward to the MyCC about an infringement;